SAP-samples/teched2025-IN165/exercises/ex2/README.md

 ## Exercise 2.2 Practice Topic Hierarchies and Wildcards using Try Me ! - Berlin Edition

-Now that we have learned about topic hierarchies and have a great tool like Try Me ! at hand. let's play around with topic hierarchies.
+Now that we have learned about topic hierarchies and have a great tool like Try Me ! at hand.
+Let's play around with topic hierarchies.

 ![Pic 5](../../images/ex2-5.png)